btwiuse/gm/README.md

       invoking `mint`, `mint_batch`, `safe_transfer_from`,
       `safe_batch_transfer_from`, etc. before any state mutation.
 - [ ] Comprehensive testing covering all possible bad cases.
-Currently there are only a few good cases
+Currently there are only a few good cases (need help: how to handle panic cases?)
 - [ ] Submit result

 <!-- End of description -->